darthwalsh/bin/apps/python.RelativePathShebang.md

 - Try using awk/perl shebang with smalls script to pick relative python
 - Try exec trick

-Alas, none of these seem to work in Windows.
+**Alas, none of these seem to work in Windows.**
 Also, the concept of a shebang is totally foreign on windows, which creates executable associations based on file suffix.
 The `.PY` launcher can understand "virtual shebangs": https://stackoverflow.com/questions/7574453/shebang-notation-python-scripts-on-windows-and-linux
+- [ ] Test for `py.exe` ...
+Do I have the [python launcher](https://docs.python.org/3/using/windows.html#python-launcher-for-windows) for #windows ?
+Could I use it with a shebang like ~/virtual_en/script1/, ...2, etc?
+- [ ] Test #windows  for default file assoc: https://stackoverflow.com/a/7574545/771768

 This introduces a new problem, that from the \*NIX shell you need to include the `.py` suffix when executing a script.
 I wondered if there was a workaround, like how Windows supports `PATHEXT` to search i.e. `.exe`, `.bat`, etc But that idea was [considered and rejected in pwsh itself]( https://github.com/PowerShell/PowerShell/issues/7755#issuecomment-461230875).
 Instead, the simplest solution to this is probably add some PROFILE startup code to:
 1. loop over `*.py`
-2.  `Set-Alias strava_cook (Resolve-Path strava_cook.py)`
+2. create an alias `strava_cook` to `realpath strava_cook.py`

-	1. could alias to some general `my_script_runner strava_cook.py` and not rely on shebangs at all. (!except that powershell aliases [don't support arguments](https://stackoverflow.com/a/4167071/771768)!)
+But probably best to just alias to some general `my_script_runner strava_cook.py` and not rely on shebangs at all.

 ### Solution?
 Inline snippet to set up venv and install packages
 Instead, using a python snippet could work, like in: